Joey Lynch

-Joey Lynch (born October 17, 1983) is an American football coach who is currently the offensive coordinator and quarterbacks coach at Vanderbilt University after previously holding the passing game coordinator role with the team.
+Joey Lynch (born October 17, 1983) is an American football coach who is a senior offensive analyst for Texas A&M. He was previously the offensive coordinator and quarterbacks coach at Vanderbilt University after previously holding the passing game coordinator role with the team.
 Prior to that, he was the offensive coordinator at Colorado State University.
 He played college football at Ball State University, where he was also a longtime assistant coach.

 Playing career

 Lynch played quarterback at Ball State from 2003 to 2006 after being recruited by his father Bill.
 He never played for his father in college however, as the elder Lynch was let go after the 2002 season and Brady Hoke was named the new football head coach for the 2003 season.
 He was named the starting quarterback his sophomore year and remained the starter until his playing career ended in 2006.
 He finished his career at Ball State with 4,932 passing yards and 32 touchdowns.